-- A completed Free Application for Federal Student Aid (www.fafsa.gov) on file by the deadline dates specified below. - 2.
-Not be in Federal Student Loan Default or owe a Title IV (Federal) Student Aid Overpayment. - 3.
-Detailed explanation for failure to meet SAP standards for each payment period the student failed to perform satisfactorily. - 4.
-Documentation to support the reason for failure. - 5.
-Detailed explanation of what has changed that will now allow the student to comply with SAP standards, a statement of academic objectives, and corrective action plan.
+- 1. A completed 2019-20 Free Application for Federal Student Aid (www.fafsa.gov) on file by the deadline dates specified below; - 2.
+Not be in Federal Student Loan Default or owe a Title IV (Federal) Student Aid Overpayment; - 3.
+Detailed explanation for failure to meet SAP standards for each payment period the student failed to perform satisfactorily; - 4.
+Documentation to support the reason for failure; - 5.
+The student's Plan of Study; - 6.
+The student's Academic Improvement Plan; - 7.
+Detailed explanation of what has changed that will now allow the student to comply with SAP standards, a statement of academic objectives, and corrective action plan; and, - 8.
+Meet and discuss the appeal with the student's academic dean or designee and obtain his or her signature.